-Fair enough.
 But I think it is still worth being clear with ourselves about why we engage in lifelong learning.
-(You know how much I like asking “why?”)
+(I am very fond of asking “why?”)
 Knowing the reasons can help with clarifying our learning goals and planning; it can help keep us focused at those times when maybe learning does not seem like its own reward, when we need discipline; and, finally, it can arm us with some arguments to bring others into the global community of lifelong learners.

 So, with those goals in mind, here are five key areas in which I think lifelong learning provides tremendous benefits:

 Let’s start with an obvious one that might win over those less inclined to put the required effort into lifelong learning.
 I’ve made the point numerous times here on the blog as well as in 10 Ways to Be a Better Learner that we now live in a learning economy.
 Jobs that require relatively static knowledge – from assembly line work to book keeping – continue to shift to machines.
-(As Wired co-founder Kevin Kelly put it, “Productivity is for machines.
+(As Wired co-founder Kevin Kelly put it long ago, “Productivity is for machines.
 If you can measure it, robots should do it.”)

 Which leads to my next major benefit area…

 I use the term “intellectual” broadly.
 It doesn’t mean that you need to be a bearded professor with elbow patches and a pipe or a turtleneck-wearing, cigarette smoking French poet.
 (Funny how smoking – not such a smart thing to do – and being an intellectual have traditionally gone together.)